• Skip to primary navigation

 We will attempt to honor your request as to the type of participant with whom you would like to be matched, as indicated below.
 (Choose one from each group.)

-44. Will you need rental cross-country ski equipment?
-Cross-country skis, poles and boots will be available for rental from the Snow Mountain Ranch Nordic Center at a cost of $110 for the six-day week.
+45. Will you need rental cross-country ski equipment?
+Cross-country skis, poles and boots will be available for rental at a cost of $20 per day.

 Other Information